Should I Install a Water Leak Detection System?

 A leak detector can catch leaks before it is too late

-These battery driven detection devices are typically placed on the floor near common sources of leaks (that would result in free-standing water puddles): near a water heater tank, washing machines, refrigerators (with water dispensers) or dishwashers.
-When the device detects water on the floor - they'll set off an audible alarm (again - just like a smoke detector).
+These battery-powered devices are typically placed on the floor near common sources of leaks that can cause standing water: around water heaters, washing machines, refrigerators with water dispensers, or dishwashers.
+When the device detects water, it sets off an audible alarm—again, much like a smoke detector.

 Here are two examples of this type of water leak detector:

-• Flood Buzz: basic devices with a 110 decibel alarm when water leaks are detected.
+• Flood Buzz: basic devices with a 110-decibel alarm that sounds when water leaks are detected.

-• Kidde Smart Detection: A "smart" device that will send your phone water leak and freezing alarms.
+• Kidde Smart Detection: a "smart" device that sends water leak and freeze alerts directly to your phone.

-Note that these types of devices will not shut off your water supply when leaks are detected.
-They also only detect free-standing water in their immediate vicinity (the device needs to be in a puddle to be activated).
-This means they won't detect common leaks like those occurring in or under slabs or in wall cavities.
+It's important to note that these devices will not shut off your water supply when leaks are detected.
+They only detect standing water in their immediate area (the device must be in a puddle to activate).
+This means they won't detect leaks inside walls, under slabs, or in hidden plumbing lines.

-This class of water leak detection device provides a higher degree of protection - but also costs more and usually requires installation by a plumber.
+This class of leak detection system provides a higher level of protection, but also costs more and usually requires installation by a plumber.

-These devices are installed near your main home shut-off valve, and work by continually monitoring the water flow in your home.
-When the flow sensors detect a sudden high usage (like what would occur in a significant leak), it will automatically shut off all the water to your house.
-The sensors can also detect ongoing slow leaks by measuring any water flow when you aren't home or the fact that the water flow never stops.
+These devices are installed near your home's main shut-off valve and work by continuously monitoring your water flow.
+When the sensors detect unusually high usage (as would occur during a major leak), the system automatically shuts off your home's water supply.
+They can also detect ongoing slow leaks by identifying water flow when you're away or noticing that the flow never fully stops.

 Baseboard stains from a slow leak